 - G.C.
 Spencer was most well known for driving #49, but he also made 96 starts in #48 from 1960-1963.

 - Starting in 1982 James Hylton began piloting his #48 car part time, and used many other drivers to run the remaining races.
 Canadian driver Trevor Boys has the most starts driving Hylton’s 48 car with 53 between 1983 & 1984

 - Other notable names in #48.

 - Slick Johnson, 7 starts

 - Tiny Lund, 5 starts

 - Jim Paschal, 4 starts

 - In the XFINITY Series, Brad Keselowski drove #48 in 1 race at Homestead, FL in 2013.
 Ryan Blaney and Joey Logano would also make starts in the car that year.

-- In 2016 Brennan Poole drove the #48 for Chip Ganassi Racing.
+- In 2016 & 2017 Brennan Poole drove the #48 for Chip Ganassi Racing.
 In the spring Talladega Race, Poole appeared to have won his first race, but an untimely caution would ultimately cost him the win.
-Poole will return to Ganassi in 2017, presumably returning to car #48.
+Poole will not be returning to Ganassi in 2018, and has not yet announced plans.